mozilla/popcorn_maker/README.md

 Set up the development server
 =============================

+Clone the repository and the dependencies:

+    git clone --recursive git@github.com:alfredo/popcorn_gallery.git

 The setup is recomended to be done in a virtual machine, and this is where vagrant comes in handy.

 With vagrant you will have your code in your living in your local filesystem but the application running in a virtual linux machine.
 You can install the latest Vagrant package from http://vagrantup.com/

+From inside the repository

-Once you have installed vagrant grab a copy of this repository and copy the local vagrant settings from ``vagrantconfig_local.yaml-dist`` to ``vagrantconfig_local.yaml``  and edit as necessary
+Once you have installed vagrant grab a copy of this repository and copy the local vagrant settings, and edit as necessary:

+    cp vagrantconfig_local.yaml-dist vagrantconfig_local.yaml

 Please note that this file shouldn't be commited into the repository.